 Recognising relationship abuse:

-Some of the different ways an abuser will try to control his partner include:
+Some of the different ways an abuser will try to control their partner includes:

-• Making threats to hurt her or any children
+• Making threats to hurt their partner or their children

-• Throwing objects at her which causes fear even when if they miss
+• Throwing objects at/towards their partner which causes injury and/or fear

-• Calling her names and making her feel bad about herself
+• Calling them names and making their partner feel bad about themselves

-• Being jealous of the time she spends with others or doing things without him
+• Being jealous of the time they spend with others

-• Checking her phone and social media accounts
+• Checking their phone and social media accounts

-• Putting pressure on her to have sex
+• Putting pressure on them to have sex

 RELATIONSHIP ABUSE IS NEVER THE VICTIM'S FAULT!